Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach: Self-supervised Training Data Collection

 \subsubsection{Translation from SQL to question.}

-To translate SQL queries into natural language questions, we use the T5~\cite{raffel2019exploring} sequence-to-sequence model.
-T5 is pretrained on the ``Colossal Clean Crawled Corpus'' (C4).
-We fine-tune T5 using WikiSQL~\cite{zhongSeq2SQL2017}, a dataset with pairs of SQL queries and their corresponding natural language representation that has been previously used for tasks such as natural language question interface to relational databases ~\cite{zhongSeq2SQL2017}.
+We use LLMs to translate SQL queries into natural language questions.
+Specifically, we use the T5~\cite{raffel2019exploring} sequence-to-sequence model.
+T5 is pretrained on the ``Colossal Clean Crawled Corpus'' (C4) \cite{dodge2021documenting}, which includes internet documents from 365 million domains with 156 billion tokens.
+Although C4 is very large, it is mostly in natural language, and the pretrained T5 model learns a natural language to natural language mapping which is not directly applicable for our purpose.
+So we \emph{fine-tune} T5 using WikiSQL~\cite{zhongSeq2SQL2017}, a dataset with pairs of SQL queries and their corresponding natural language representation that has been previously used for tasks such as natural language question interface to relational databases ~\cite{zhongSeq2SQL2017}.

 During fine-tuning, we update the weights of T5 without adding new layers.
 When encoding SQL statements, and to escape SQL keywords, we include these in brackets following a format that indicates the model they must be escaped, e.g., ``where'' becomes ``[W-H-E-R-E]''.
-A complete list is shown in table \ref{tab:t5-SQL}.
+A complete list of keywords is shown in table \ref{tab:t5-SQL}; those keywords will never appear in the output questions.